St Joseph’s Catholic Primary SchooL

 FGM is a deeply embedded social norm, practised by families for a variety of complex reasons.
 It is often thought to be essential for a girl to become a proper woman, and to be marriageable.
 The practice is not required by any religion.

 FGM is an unacceptable practice for which there is no justification.
 It is child abuse and a form of violence against women and girls.

-FGM is prevalent in 30 countries.
-These are concentrated in countries around the Atlantic coast to the Horn of Africa, in areas of the Middle East like Iraq and Yemen, it has also been documented in communities in Colombia, Iran, Israel, Oman, The United Arab Emirates, The Occupied Palestinian Territories, India, Indonesia, Malaysia, Pakistan and Saudi Arabia.
+FGM is prevalent in 30 countries and is a deeply rooted practice, widely carried out mainly among specific ethnic populations in Africa and parts of the Middle East and Asia.
+While FGM is concentrated in countries around the Atlantic coast to the Horn of Africa, in areas of the Middle East like Iraq and Yemen, it has also been documented in communities in Colombia, Iran, Israel, Oman, The United Arab Emirates, The Occupied Palestinian Territories, India, Indonesia, Malaysia, Pakistan and Saudi Arabia.
 It has also been identified in parts of Europe, North America and Australia.